Takeshi Amemiya

-Takeshi Amemiya (雨宮 健, Amemiya Takeshi) is an economist specializing in econometrics and the economy of ancient Greece.
+Takeshi Amemiya (雨宮 健, Amemiya Takeshi) was a Japanese economist who specialized in econometrics and the economy of ancient Greece.

-Amemiya is the Edward Ames Edmonds Professor of Economics (emeritus) and a professor of classics at Stanford University.
-He is a Fellow of the Econometric Society, the American Statistical Association and the American Academy of Arts and Sciences (1985).
+Amemiya was the Edward Ames Edmonds Professor of Economics (emeritus) and a professor of classics at Stanford University.
+He was a Fellow of the Econometric Society, the American Statistical Association and the American Academy of Arts and Sciences (1985).

+Amemiya died on February 25, 2026, at the age of 90.